glpi-project/glpi/pics/charts/sources.md

 * vertical stacked chart by Sophia Bai from the Noun Project
 * Number by Travis Avery from the Noun Project
 * edit by M Yudi Maulana from the Noun Project
+* items by Adrien Coquet from the Noun Project
 * others by Igé Maulana from the Noun Project